DoyelMishra15/orbitops-india/PROJECT_STATUS.md

 - [x] Full documentation set (README, ARCHITECTURE, METHODOLOGY, DATA_SOURCES, API, DEPLOYMENT)

-## Known limitations (also documented in README / docs/METHODOLOGY.md)
+## Known limitations

-- SGP4/TLE staleness affects accuracy over time.
+- SGP4/TLE staleness affects accuracy over time since epoch.
-- No atmospheric refraction / ionospheric / terrain modelling.
+- No atmospheric refraction / ionospheric / local-terrain RF modelling.
-- No solar-illumination computation in the MVP.
+- No solar-illumination ("sunlit") computation in the MVP.
-- Scheduler considers each request's single best candidate pass, not all feasible passes.
+- Scheduler considers each request's single best candidate pass (highest elevation), not all feasible passes.
-- No persistence layer (stateless MVP by design).
+- No persistence layer — schedules exist for the browser session unless exported (stateless MVP by design).
-- Live-mode network fetch, full pytest run, and frontend production build were written and reviewed but not executed inside this build sandbox due to the network restriction described above — they are expected to pass in Codespaces based on the syntax verification and the algorithmic correctness testing that *was* performed, but you should run the exact commands above yourself before treating this as fully verified.
+- Live Celestrak fetch has not been exercised end-to-end in any sandbox used so far; confirm it in an environment with unrestricted network access before relying on live mode.

+Full detail in `docs/METHODOLOGY.md`.